jdfreder/roadmap/README.md

 * Improved and consistent visual style of built-in widgets.
 * Better abstractions for styling widgets using CSS and doing layout with flexbox.
 * Ability to run ipywidgets outside of the notebook.
-* Initial refactoring to start to use npm for packaging the JavaScript code.
+* Use npm for packaging the JavaScript code as `jupyter-js-widgets`.
+* Use the new notebook nbextension mechanism, introduced in Jupyter notebook 4.2 for the widgetsnbextension package, which will contain all of the notebook specific widget Javascript.
+* Include two mechanisms for exporting widgets to static formats, rasterized screencaptures of the widgets and an embed widget manager which is capable of rendering widgets outside of the notebook.
+* Add examples for using the widgets outside of the notebook.
+* Add narrative docs describing the widgets basic usage and low level widget spec information.

 ### Future

-* Further decouple the JavaScript and Python kernel backend, likely moving the JavaScript out of the Python repo into the Jupyter org.
-* Explore how we can start to treat widgets as regular output, and not have to have a separate widget area in the DOM.
+* Treat widgets as regular output, and not have to have a separate widget area in the DOM.
-* Explore how the existing codebase will integrate with phosphor.
-In particular, explore using phosphor properties to abstract away the details of backbone.js models and replace the backbone models with phosphorjs widget-based views.
 * Transition to ES6/TypeScript.
-* Allow widgets to be used at the top-level of the Jupyter Workbench UI to create dashboards.
+* Remove dependency on jQuery, jQuery UI, and bootstrap.
+* Integrate existing widgets with JupyterLab.
+* Explore mechanisms to allow Phosphor views to be used directly with jupyter-js-widget models.
+* Integrate framework/foundation classes of the Declaritive Widget incubator directly into jupyter-js-widgets and ipywidgets.
+* Evaluate and possibly transition the codebase to use modern Javascript standards.
+Linting tools (i.e. eslint) should be used to assist developers into complying to said standard.
+* Shrink the jupyter-js-widgets codebase using well adopted Javascript libraries installed via npm.
+* Give the widgets a facelift.
+Maybe material-ui?
+Home spun design?
+* Add more synchronized events.
+In the process, investigate slicker ways to do cross context event synchronization.

 ## traitlets